rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 select :: (a -> Maybe b) -> [a] -> [b]
 ```

-Luckily, we do not even need to implement `select` ourselves.
-Haskell ships with [`Data.Maybe.mapMaybe`](https://hackage.haskell.org/package/base-4.14.0.0/docs/Data-Maybe.html#v:mapMaybe), which does the same thing.
+Luckily, we do not even need to implement `select` ourselves, since Haskell ships with [`Data.Maybe.mapMaybe`](https://hackage.haskell.org/package/base-4.14.0.0/docs/Data-Maybe.html#v:mapMaybe), which does the same thing.

 ## Implementing `filter` in terms of `select`